 Bizarrely, the car the Mini was meant to replace, the Austin A35 saloon, ceased production on this day, despite the Mini having been in production for several weeks and a good stock of the new model having been built up.

-The following day Sir Leonard Lord said in a statement issued before he sailed for New York, that he was delighted with the reception of the new Morris and Austin Minis at home and abroad.
+The following day Sir Leonard Lord said in a statement issued before he sailed for New York, that he was delighted with the reception of the new Austin Seven and Morris Mini-Minors at home and abroad.
 More than 3000 had already been delivered to export markets.

 Sir Leonard added that, in addition to the development, tooling and production of the new cars, the outstanding achievement of the last financial year had been the smooth change-over and introduction of the completely new range of Austin and Morris models.